Ratzifutzi/game-portfolio/projects/2019/10 Factory Tycoon/example README.md

 A game where you create a factory with workers, delivery system etc. View video for more information.

 ### Codebase
-Tycoon Kit created by someone else, everything else by me(conveyors etc)
+Tycoon Kit created by someone else, everything else by me(conveyors etc).
+Code is pretty messy and unoptimized.